 If you were to convert all your traditional IRAs to Roth IRAs and the value of your IRA account was $11,000, you would report as income $11,000 minus $5,000—your basis—which would be $6,000 in income.

-Someone with mixed traditional IRAs might think, "Let's convert only the nondeductible IRA," but her basis would still be prorated across all her accounts.
-Assuming the current value is $5,500 in each IRA fund and she converted only $5,500 from the nondeductible account, the math would still be the same: $5,500 (current value) minus $2,500 (basis prorated).
+Someone with mixed traditional IRAs might think, "Let's convert only the nondeductible IRA," but their basis would still be prorated across all their accounts.
+Assuming the current value is $5,500 in each IRA fund and the person converted only $5,500 from the nondeductible account, the math would still be the same: $5,500 (current value) minus $2,500 (basis prorated).
 This would result in income to report of $3,000.

 Some Special Strategies

 Direct trustee-to-trustee transfers from a qualified retirement plan such as a 401(k) or 403(b) account to an IRA don't count.
 Otherwise, any additional rollover after the first rollover within a 12-month period is treated as a fully taxable distribution and an early distribution penalty might apply.

-If you intend to use this strategy to isolate nondeductible funds in your IRA, can do it in the same year by using the following two-step method:
+If you intend to use this strategy to isolate nondeductible funds in your IRA, you can do it in the same year by using the following two-step method:

 - Roll over your deductible IRAs to a qualified plan in a trustee-to-trustee direct transfer.
 These transfers don't count toward the one-rollover-per-year limit.

-- Then convert your nondeductible IRAs to a Roth IRA via another trustee-to-trustee direct transfer so as to avoid the mandatory 20-percent withholding.
+- Then convert your nondeductible IRAs to a Roth IRA via another trustee-to-trustee direct transfer to avoid the mandatory 20% withholding.

 Income Does Not Necessarily Mean Taxable Income

 Income reported on a conversion to a Roth IRA doesn't always mean that the income will be taxed.
 The tax impact of reported income can be reduced through various tax deductions or tax credits.

 Let's say someone converts an entirely deductible traditional IRA worth $5,500 to a Roth IRA in 2016.
 Because these funds were entirely deductible, they would report $5,500 in additional income on his 2016 tax return.
 They are still entitled to take various deductions or tax credits, just as any other taxpayer could.